PetLabCo Logo

 Does Pumpkin Help Dogs Poop?

-Canned pumpkin without added sugar is also touted to encourage a healthy digestion.
+Dogs can eat raw, cooked or canned pumpkin, and it is sometimes given to encourage a healthy digestion.
 Try giving your pup 1 teaspoon per 10lbs of body weight with every meal until they manage to poop.

-Never give your dog a laxative, stool softener, suppository or enema meant for a human – this is dangerous.
+• Never give your dog a laxative, stool softener, suppository or enema meant for a human.

-Additionally, never feed your dog foods known to help humans poop like prunes, without asking your vet or triple checking the food you want to try is safe for your dog.
-These can be toxic, and either make their condition worse or lead to another problem, even their death.
+• Don’t feed your dog foods known to help humans poop like prunes, without asking your vet or triple checking the food you want to try is safe for your dog.

 If your dog still doesn’t successfully poop within 24 hours after you try the above, it’s time to consult with your vet.
 Untreated constipation can lead to obstipation, making the stool virtually impossible to pass and will require manual removal which comes with a higher veterinarian cost.
 Get your dog checked over by your vet before this happens.
 They can prescribe dog-friendly laxatives, provide you with specific advice and locate the root of the problem.